Charlotte-RMT-WDPT-MAR2023/ironhack-game-project/README.md

     - medium: words of 5, 6 or 7 letters
     - hard: words of 5 to 10 letters
     - German: German is known for having some of the longest words in the world, so this level is especially challenging
-- The speed increases as the levels get harders
+- The speed increases as the levels get harder
 - The player can make the game more dificult by increasing the goal